Cimbalom: History

 The modern Hungarian concert cimbalom was designed and created by V. Josef Schunda in 1874 in Budapest based on his modifications to existing folk dulcimers.
 He demonstrated an early prototype with some improvements at the 1873 Vienna World's Fair, gaining praise from audiences and drawing the attention of highly-placed Hungarian politicians such as József Zichy, Gyula Andrássy, and King Franz Joseph.
 He then continued to work to modify and improve his design.
 He extended the length of the strings and redesigned the position of the bridges to improve the tone and musical range.
 He added heavy dampers which would allow a greater degree of control over the ringing of the strings, and a metal brace inside the instrument which would increase its stability.
 Four detachable legs were added to support this much larger instrument; its folkloric predecessors had usually been played on a barrel or table.

 Schunda began serial production of his concert cimbalom in 1874, manufacturing them in a piano shop located on Hajós utca, across the street from the Budapest Opera House in Pest.
 He also started to develop a playing method and school to popularize his new instrument, eventually recruiting Géza Allaga, a prominent musician and pedagogue, to publish method books.
 Prominent Hungarian musicians such as Franz Liszt became increasingly interested in the instrument and its possibilities.
-The instrument quickly became popular among the Bourgeoisie as well as Roma musicians, and by 1906 Schunda had produced over ten thousand instruments.
+The instrument quickly became popular among the Bourgeoisie as well as Roma musicians, and by 1906, Schunda had produced over ten thousand instruments.

+Walter Zev Feldman took to reintroducing the instrument for Jewish folk music and derivatives in the 1970s.

 Characteristics

 Concert instruments from Schunda onward are fully chromatic.
 The Schunda tuning system established a standard pitch range of four octaves plus a major 3rd; extending from C to e′′′ (Helmholtz pitch notation).
 The cimbalom has continued its development and modern concert instruments are often further expanded and have numerous refinements beyond Schunda's design.
 These instruments can now have a pitch range that extends five fully chromatic octaves from AA to a′′′.

 Contemporary cimbalom makers also create smaller instruments.
-These run the gamut from less weighty versions of Schunda's original concert layout to truly portable fully chromatic cimbaloms (which use Schunda's signature tuning pattern and note layout but with reduced range in the bass).
-Modern makers also continue to craft new and traditional folk style instruments.
+These run the gamut from less weighty versions of Schunda's original concert layout to truly portable, fully chromatic cimbaloms (which use Schunda's signature tuning pattern and note layout but with reduced range in the bass).
+Modern makers also continue to craft new and traditional folk-style instruments.

-A smaller more portable version of the concert cimbalom was produced in Ukraine from the 1950s to the 1980s that came with detachable legs and dampers, but could be carried more easily than the larger concert instrument.
+A smaller, more portable version of the concert cimbalom was produced in Ukraine from the 1950s to the 1980s that came with detachable legs and dampers, but could be carried more easily than the larger concert instrument.
 These instruments were produced by the Chernihiv factory and the Melnytso-Podilsk folk instruments workshop which also produced many types of other folk instruments.